 Students may be expelled from school for offenses serious enough to warrant such action as provided in Code of Student Conduct or other Board disciplinary policies.
 Students who are recommended for expulsion will be provided due process in accordance with the provisions of the Code of Student Conduct.
 The term of an expulsion may extend to the maximum number of days permitted by law.
-The Board may impose such reasonable limitations on the student's right to re- enroll in the school system following expiration of expulsion as may be permitted by law.
-A student who withdraws from school prior to consideration of a proposed expulsion may not re-enroll in the school system until a hearing or other appropriate proceedings are held regarding the recommended expulsion in accordance with the Code of Student Conduct.
+The Board may impose such reasonable limitations on the student's right to re- enroll in the school system following expiration of expulsion may not re-enroll in the school system following are held regarding the recommended expulsion in accordance with the Code of Student Conduct.
 Expulsion of students with disabilities will be subject to applicable limitations and requirements imposed by the Individuals with Disabilities Education Act ("IDEA") and its implementing regulations.